 We at Ratna Nidhi do our best to provide help, via our projects.
 You can choose a cause to help us do better.Donate Now

 By means of the mobility and hearing aids project, Ratna Nidhi Charitable trust aims to bequeath a new life to each of those who have been deprived of the basic privileges of mobility and hearing for most of their lives.
-With the gift of mobility, these people develop self confidence, have the abilities to lead near normal lives and have the potential to become contributive members of their society instead of being a burden on it.
+With the gift of mobility, these people develop self confidence, have the abilities to lead near-normal lives and have the potential to become contributing members of their society instead of being a burden on it.

-Till date the we have been able to reach out to an astounding figure of over 2,23,325 disabled beneficiaries.
+Till date, we have been able to reach out to an astounding figure of more than 2,57,336 challenged individuals.
 The camp at Palitana, Gujarat in 2009-10 was the largest of its kind giving a new lease of life to 28549 poorest of the poor disabled of Bhavnagar and adjoining districts.
-The camp was inaugurated by Honourable Chief minister of Gujarat, Narendra Modi and was graced by the presence of His Holiness The Dalai lama.
+The camp was inaugurated by the Honourable Chief Minister of Gujarat, Narendra Modi and, was graced by the presence of His Holiness, The Dalai lama.

 These mobility camps provide various aids to support their mobility/audio receptivity.
-Children/youth affected by polio will be given calipers to support their limbs, limb amputees will be fitted with Jaipur foot prosthetics, Tricycles, wheelchairs and crutches will also be distributed on a need based assessment.
+Children/youth affected by polio will be given calipers to support their limbs.
+Amputees will be benefitted with Jaipur foot prosthetics.
+Tricycles, wheelchairs and crutches will also be distributed on a need based assessment.
 People with hearing impairment will be given hearing aids in order to improve their audio receptivity.

-We have a fleet of custom built Mobile Orthopaedic Hospital Vans and a special van for the Hearing impaired all fully equipped and manned by teams of trained and experienced personnel who fabricate prosthetics within a matter of hours so that a patient who enters the camp with the support from a family member in the morning, walks out independently by early evening.
+We have a fleet of custom-built Mobile Orthopaedic Hospital Vans as well as a special van for those with a hearing loss.
+These are fully equipped and manned by teams of trained and experienced personnel who fabricate prosthetics within a matter of hours so that a patient who enters the camp with the support from a family member in the morning, walks out independently by early evening.